 There are penalties for non-compliance under the Swimming Pools Act 1992, including being issued an infringement notice or facing court-imposed penalties, with a maximum penalty of $5,500.

-You can apply for a Swimming Pool Certificate of Compliance by completing the application form and lodging upon payment at our Kiewa Street office.
-If you hold an account, you can email your application to us.
+You can apply for a Swimming Pool Certificate of Compliance online, or download the application form and drop it into the Council Offices at 553 Kiewa St, Albury.